aimms/documentation/pro-release-notes.rst

-                  -  Fixed an issue causing the AIMMS PRO desktop client not to start for users that have non-utf7-characters in their Windows login name (i.e. äbc, ééms).
+                  -  Fixed an issue causing the AIMMS PRO desktop client not to start for users that have non-UTF7-characters in their Windows login name (i.e. äbc, ééms).
-                  -  Fixed an issue causing message-processing to stop under certain conditions when invoking pro::messaging::WaitForMessages.
+                  -  Fixed an issue causing message-processing to stop under certain conditions when invoking ``pro::messaging::WaitForMessages``.
                   -  Fixed an issue where AIMMS PRO Desktop client was not able to reconnect to active solver session by using request manager’s progress window option when